Heartworm Disease, caused by the parasite Dirofilaria immitis

 - Reducing your pet's exposure to mosquitoes - This means making your

 pet's environment less hospitable to mosquitoes.
 In dogs only, products such as K9 Advantix® II can be used to kill and repel mosquitoes.
-This decreases the risk of your pet being infected with heartworm in the first place.
+This decreases the risk of your pet being exposed to mosquitoes which may be carrying heartworms.

 Heartworm prevention is safe, easy and inexpensive compared to treating a dog or cat after worms have matured into adults.
 While treatment for heartworm disease is possible in dogs, it is a complicated and expensive process, taking months for infected animals to recover and there is often permanent damage to the heart.
 For cats, there is no effective treatment to kill the worms.
 By investing in a preventive medication, you will spare your pet from this deadly disease and its complicated treatment.
 Talk to your veterinarian today to start a prevention program for your pets.